openshift/machine-config-operator/docs/README.md

 custom MachineConfig objects from a higher level tool.
 Although in the future ergonomic improvements are planned such as having a single MC apply to multiple labels, inline file encoding, etc.

+# What to look at after creating a MachineConfig

+Once you create a MachineConfig fragment like the above, the controller will generate a new "rendered" version that will be used as a target.
+For more information, see [MachineConfiguration](doc/MachineConfiguration.md).

+In particular, you should look at `oc describe machineconfigpool` and `oc describe clusteroperator/machine-config` as noted above.

+# More information about OS updates

+The model implemented by the MCO is that the cluster controls the operating system.
+OS updates are just another entry in the release image.
+For more information, see [OSUpgrades.md](docs/OSUpgrades.md).

 # Developing the MCO